 Virtual Digital Assets refer to any digital assets that are not physical or tangible.
 In layman’s terms, it basically means cryptos, DeFi (decentralized finance), and non-fungible tokens (NFTs).
 Prima facie excludes digital gold, central bank digital currency (CBDC), or any other traditional digital assets and is specifically aimed at taxing cryptos.

-Though there are still many discussions that the Indian Government is yet to have with the Indian mass regarding the regulations it will set for ‘Virtual Digital Assets’; according to the Budget 2022 session; these are the pointers any crypto investor should keep in mind:
+Though there are still many discussions that the Indian Government is yet to have with the Indian masses regarding the regulations on Crypto Taxation in India in India, or for the ‘Virtual Digital Assets’; according to the Budget 2022 session, these are the pointers any crypto investor should keep in mind:

 - Income from the transfer of virtual digital assets such as crypto and NFTs will be taxed at 30% at the end of each financial year.

-- No deduction, except the cost of acquisition, will be allowed while reporting income from the transfer of digital assets.
+- No deduction, except the acquisition cost, will be allowed while reporting income from the transfer of digital assets.